mehkir/boost-interprocess/README.md

-Collection examples with boost interprocess
+# Collection examples with boost interprocess
+This repository contains map and nested map examples for interprocess communication with boost